 Christmas for Brisbane Kids is an exciting and magical time steeped in family traditions and special memories, from the annual hanging of festive decorations to the tasty treats shared with loved ones.
-Whether you’re looking for great inspiration for your family festivities or ways to celebrate the wonderful Australian yuletide culture, you’ll love these Aussie-themed Christmas ideas!
+Whether looking for great inspiration for your family festivities or ways to celebrate the wonderful Australian yuletide culture, you’ll love these Aussie-themed Christmas decorations and ideas!

 Australian Christmas Decorations

-Instead of a traditional holly and ivy Christmas wreath, consider a wreath that incorporates the stunning flowers from native Australian trees.
+Instead of a traditional holly and ivy Christmas wreath, consider a wreath incorporating stunning flowers from native Australian trees.
 Below is a wreath featuring flowering gum trees for that authentic red and green Christmas look but we also love the look of yellow wattle wreaths.
 You can buy these online completely finished from places like Etsy or head to Spotlight Australia for their Christmas wreath DIY packs.

 Australian Christmas Craft

 If you’re going all out on the Aussie theme, check out these quirky thong Christmas decorations found on childcarelounge.com!
+Achieved by buying baby sized thongs for a couple of dollars from Kmart and then spray painted with Christmas colours.

 Christmas Colouring In